Ronnie76er/ronalleva/_posts/2010-03-29-cloned-a-git-svn-clone-now-git-svn-fetch-fails.markdown

 I must caveat this with the fact that I have no idea why this works.
-Git svn is still black magic to me, and making this work is akin to me throwing muskrat bones onto a flaming pyre, and drawing conclusions from the charred remains.Â  Maybe someone with more git knowledge could drop it off here?
+Git svn is still black magic to me, and making this work is akin to me throwing muskrat bones onto a flaming pyre, and drawing conclusions from the charred remains.
+Maybe someone with more git knowledge could drop it off here?